RakhithJK/spyder-ide-spyder-wiki/Troubleshooting-Guide-and-FAQ.md

     Anaconda navigator, or the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux) by simply typing ``spyder`` then enter/return, and see if any of those work.
-If so, then something's wrong with your install, not Spyder itself, and so we recommend uninstalling and doing a clean install of the latest Anaconda <https://www.anaconda.com/download/>.
+If so, then something's wrong with your install, not Spyder itself, and so we recommend following Step 7 under Basic Troubleshooting Steps to uninstall and reinstall Anaconda.
 4. Disable any security software you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
 Make sure to re-enable it if it doesn't fix the